heavyai/heavydb/docs/source/data_model/physical_layout.rst

 ..
-OmniSciDB Data Model
+HeavyDB Data Model

 ==================================
 Physical Data Layout
 ==================================
-OmniSciDB includes a full-featured storage layer to manage the persistence and modification of table data stored on disk.
+HeavyDB includes a full-featured storage layer to manage the persistence and modification of table data stored on disk.

 Data on disk is organized into metadata pages and data multipages.
 The `BufferMgr` class manages data in each level of the memory hierarchy, with data on disk considered the "lowest" level.
 Specifically, the `FileMgr` mananges loading data from disk and flushing data back to disk during inserts, updates, and deletes.
 Initially, a single `GlobalFileMgr` is created to serve as the entry point for all file management.
 In turn, the `GlobalFileMgr` has a child file manager for each table in the current database (see diagram :ref:`file-manager-structure`).